-One-liner: Etheros Pharma is a preclinical biotech, pioneering a new small-molecule drug class that extends mammalian lifespan and neural healthspan (based on fullerene chemistry)
+One-liner: Assessment of Etheros Pharma, a preclinical biotech, pioneering a new small-molecule drug class that extends mammalian lifespan and neural healthspan (based on fullerene chemistry)

 Applicant (project lead): Dr. Jack Scannell